asgardeo/mobile-ui-sdks/README.md

 - <a href="https://asgardeo.github.io/mobile-ui-sdks/android/introduction.html" target="_blank">🤖 Android</a>

+### Development Guide for Asgardeo Android SDK

+The details about the development guide for the Asgardeo Android SDK can be found [here](./android/README.md).

 ### Development Guide for Documentation Site

 The details about the development guide for the documentation site can be found [here](./docs/README.md).